Foodstuffs

 At Christmas, Foodstuffs helps create something truly special through their support of the Food Market at the Christmas Joy Store.
 Thanks to their generosity, whānau facing hardship can celebrate the festive season with kai on the table, presents under the tree, spending meaningful time together, just like everyone else.

-As a business built for and by Kiwis, Foodstuffs shares our commitment to strengthening communities, supporting wellbeing, and ensuring all Kiwi families have access to fresh, nutrilicious food.
+As a co-operative built for and by Kiwis, Foodstuffs North Island shares our commitment to strengthening communities, supporting wellbeing, and ensuring all families have access to fresh, nutritious food.
+We’re honoured to work alongside them to spread kindness and help build a stronger Aotearoa.

 Sarah Page, Chief Executive, Kindness Collective